dewapathi/dewapathi/README.md

 <summary><b>Show details</b></summary>
 <br/>

-- Built a webhook-triggered pipeline where **Claude Sonnet** analyzes production errors and auto-drafts a Bitbucket pull request with root-cause analysis and a fix plan.
+- Built a webhook-triggered pipeline where **Claude Sonnet** analyzes production errors and automatically drafts a Bitbucket pull request containing root-cause analysis and a fix plan.
-- Designed a multi-model cost-optimization strategy — cheaper **Haiku** for file discovery, more capable **Sonnet** for code generation — with structured tool use (typed JSON schemas) replacing fragile regex parsing.
+- Designed a multi-model cost optimization strategy using **Haiku for file discovery** and **Sonnet for code generation**.
+- Used structured tool calls with typed JSON schemas instead of fragile regex-based parsing.
-- Built security-first data handling: middleware strips `.env` files, `settings.py`, and credential patterns before any code reaches the LLM; all output is draft-only (no auto-merge).
+- Built security-first data handling where middleware removes `.env` files, `settings.py`, and credential patterns before source code reaches the LLM.
+- Designed the system so generated output remains draft-only with **no automatic merge into production**.

 </details>